FimKG/FimKG/README.md

 - 👋 Hi, I’m @FimKG
 - 👀 I’m interested in Front-End using React, Angular and Javascript
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and Java SpringBoot(basics)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...